ustaxcourt/ef-cms/temp_delete_me.md

 - Fix tests
   - web-api/terraform/template/lambdas/cognito-triggers.ts
 - confirm user could timeout when associating a brand new person.
+- Potentially remove switch-cognito-triggers-color.js as we do not have cognito triggers.
+Also remove cognito triggers from terraform.

 ::: SOLO :::
 - Update styling for forgotpassword, login, and resetpassword